Skip to main content

 How citations work

 When generate_citations is enabled, Reducto includes bounding box metadata for each extracted field.
 Citation data (citations) is in a separate field than result, which is the data returned in your specified schema structure.
-Each bounding box (bbox) represents the location of text in the document with coordinates:
+Each bounding box (bbox) represents the location of text in the document with coordinates relative to the top left corner of the page:

 Sample response